 Flooding is not a covered peril under your homeowners or business insurance policy.
 You must have a separate, stand-alone flood insurance policy to be covered for flood waters damaging your home or business.
+There are a couple of insurance carriers who offer a homeowners/flood combo, but the flood portion is not underwritten by NFIP, and buyers should exercise their due diligence in understanding the exact coverage being offered.
+At this time, Fulshear Insurance® has chosen not to represent these carriers and does not offer this type of package.

 Let’s be familiar with the terminology used when discussing flood insurance.